2008 National League Championship Series: Game 2

-Philadelphia starting pitcher Brett Myers surprisingly batted 3-for-3 with three RBIs as the Phillies opened up an 8–2 lead on the Dodgers, chasing Dodgers starter Chad Billingsley in the third inning.
+Philadelphia starting pitcher Brett Myers surprisingly batted 3-for-3 with three RBIs as the Phillies' hot bats chased Dodgers starter Chad Billingsley in the third inning.
 Billingsley was also criticized for not retaliating for inside pitching by Myers, a response that would have to wait until Game 3 by Dodgers starter Hiroki Kuroda.
 The Phillies batted through their whole lineup in both the second and third innings, scoring four runs in each.
-Manny Ramírez made things closer with a three-run home run off Myers in the fourth, but in the seventh Casey Blake was robbed of a potential bases clearing hit in deep left center by a leaping Shane Victorino.
+In the second, the Dodgers had runners on second and third with nobody out, but only scored once on a groundout by Blake DeWitt.
+In the bottom half, Billingsley struck out Pat Burrell and Jayson Werth, but then proceeded to give up five consecutive hits, which included an RBI double by Carlos Ruiz, an RBI single by Myers, and a two-run single by Shane Victorino, giving the Phillies a 4–1 lead.
+The Dodgers cut their deficit in half in the third with James Loney's RBI single, but the Phillies' offense continued to explode in the bottom half.
+They loaded the bases with nobody out off Billingsley, leading to a two-run single by Myers and Billingsley getting replaced by Chan Ho Park, who then surrendered a two-run triple to Victorino, increasing Philadelphia's lead to 8–2.
+Manny Ramírez cut Los Angeles' deficit to 8–5 with a three-run home run off Myers in the fourth, but this proved to be the last scoring play, as the defenses took over the rest of the game.
+In the seventh, Casey Blake was robbed of a potential two-run double by a leaping Victorino at the left center field wall.
 Four Phillies relievers pitched scoreless baseball in four innings of work with Brad Lidge remaining perfect in save opportunities in the regular season and postseason.
-Before the game Charlie Manuel learned that his mother died, and Shane Victorino learned that his grandmother died the same day after the game.
+Earlier in the day, Phillies manager Charlie Manuel learned that his mother died, and after the game, Victorino learned that his grandmother died the same day.